 The World Bank's Global Gas Flaring Tracker is the only global and independent indicator of routine gas flaring.
 The estimates allow us to monitor global flaring levels and track progress toward our goal of Zero Routine Flaring by 2030.
-You can view each of GGFR's interactive visualizations below:
+You can view each of GFMR's interactive visualizations below:

-Global Gas Flaring Reduction Partnership (GGFR)
+Global Flaring and Methane Reduction Partnership (GFMR)

 Global Gas Flaring Data

 Our estimates, derived from satellite data, show that 139 billion cubic meters (bcm) of associated gas was flared at upstream oil and gas facilities and LNG liquefaction plants in 2022.